ghc/ghc/hadrian/doc/flavours.md

 `quick-llvm` for the LLVM variant of `quick`).
 These differ only in that there is an additional `-fllvm` flag in `hsDefault` when the stage0 compiler is GHC.
 See `src/Settings/Flavours/Llvm.hs` for details.

+### Static

+The `static` flavour does not strictly follow the groupings in the table above because it links all the executables statically, not just GHC itself, and because it passes `-optc -static` when delegating to a C compiler.
+It also only adds static flags when building in a non-dynamic _way_.

 ## Ways